-Output Shaft Angle: The angle of the transmission output shaft in relationship to level ground.
+Output Shaft Angle: The angle in degrees of the transmission output shaft in relationship to level ground.
 This measurement can be taken off the front of the crankshaft pulley, the face of the transmission output shaft flange, or the flat face of the slip yoke installed on the output shaft.

-U-joint Operating Angle: The angle the u-joint will operate at, which is comprised of both the output shaft and drive shaft angles for the front u-joint and the pinion and drive shaft angles for the rear u-joint.
+U-joint Operating Angle: The angle in degrees the u-joint will operate at, which is comprised of both the output shaft and drive shaft angles for the front u-joint and the pinion and drive shaft angles for the rear u-joint.
 I will discuss calculating this angle later.

 Principles of Driveline Angles